LC-Platform/Visualizer/Readme.md

 ### Step 3: View the Output
 After running the script, the generated visualization will be saved as `output_graph.svg` in the same directory.
 Open the SVG file in a browser or vector graphic editor to view the parsed sentence structure.

+Open the svg file using a browser to view the svg graph
 ---

 ## Example Input and Output